USAFA-ECE/ece382/_sources/Assignments/lab13.md

 - Thoroughly review the documentation provided in `PWM.h` and `PWM.c` to understand the functions you will be implementing.
 - Note that the PWM period for both motors is set at 20 ms (50 Hz).
 When calling `PWM_Init34` from `Motor.c`, you should use a period value of 15,000, corresponding to the _PWM period_ of 20 ms. It is not the Timer period, as explained in Lecture 13 Slide 17.
-- Keep in mind that the duty cycles passed into `PWM_DutyRight` and `PWM_DutyLeft` are in _permyriad_.
+- Keep in mind that the duty cycles passed into `PWM_DutyRight` and `PWM_DutyLeft` are in _permille_.
 The code handles the conversion to the Timer period, so you don't need to perform this calculation when calling these functions in Motor.c.
 However, when passing duty cycles to `PWM_Init34`, they should be in the range of 0-14,999.
  - Read `Motor.h` and `Motor.c` thoroughly.
 - We will be replacing the suite of software functions developed in Lab 12 with functions that use `PWM.c` to generate the two PWM outputs.
 These functions will control the robot's two wheels.
 The PWM signals to both motors will operate at 50 Hz (20 ms) when active with independent duty cycles.
 - Demo `Program13_2` as shown in the video below.
 Use motor functions defined in `Motor.c` to maneuver the robot.Activate the next motor function using a bump switch, ensuring you run at least one iteration in the while loop.
 Please note that the bump switches won't halt the motors.